edamontology/edam-browser/paper.md

 }
 ```

-The user opens the EDAM Browser and click on the button labelled _Custom_ at the top of it interface.
-Then a form is opened where the user either provide the url where the ontology file can be found, or the file, and also indicate how identifier and text can be accessed in the file.
+The resulting file is loaded directly to the EDAM Browser by clicking on the button labelled _Custom_ at the top of its interface, and specifying either a public URL to the file or a local path to load it from.

 ![Providing a custom ontology](paper_resources/custom_ontology.png)

 Filling this form with the url of the example file and indicating that the identifier is accessible with `d.id` will (i) open the given file and (ii) change the url such that this configuration can be bookmarked and reopen later : [resulting link](https://ifb-elixirfr.github.io/edam-browser/?url=https%3A%2F%2Fraw.githubusercontent.com%2FIFB-ElixirFr%2Fedam-browser%2Fmaster%2Fmedia%2Fregular.example.json&identifier_accessor=d.id&text_accessor=d.text#p9&custom_url).

-##### Criteria 7
+##### Criteria 7 - "Local installation"

 The EDAM Browser can easily be downloaded and run on a personal computer.
 The user either open index.html and then chose to load an ontology, or starts a local web server using `python start_edam_stand_alone_browser.py` and the ontology will automatically be loaded (recommended scenario).
 Once downloaded, the user can also use a custom version of the ontology, including beta version of the next release or a whole new ontology.
 By default, ontology should be in the [json schema](http://json-schema.org/) presented previously, but the browser can be configured to use a different schema (c.f: hereafter).
 A validator is available [here](https://jsonschemalint.com/).

-##### Criteria 8
+##### Criteria 8 - "Links to annotated resources"

 The EDAM Browser proposes links and statistics from several bioinformatics projects which use the EDAM ontology:
  - [bio.tools](https://bio.tools) which label software and services